gennarocepparulo/defi-convexity-risk-engine/README.md

 - LP sacrifices extreme gains in exchange for fee income

 > LP positions reduce variance but introduce convexity-driven underperformance in trending markets.
+## Fee vs Convexity Trade-off

+Simulation results show that LP profitability depends on the balance between:

+- fee income (positive carry)
+- convexity cost (negative PnL in trends)

+When volatility is high and price trends strongly, convexity losses dominate.

+When volume is high and price remains range-bound, fees can compensate losses.

+> LP is effectively a volatility-selling strategy that requires sufficient flow to be profitable.
 ## Limitations
 - simplified jump specification
 - no full calibration to market data yet